elemerz/html2pdf/fe-designer-dragdrop/feature-request.md

 - Make cell selection easier: Clicking in an area where cell is covered by content ==> Cell does not become selected, cog does not appear. ==> Ok
 - OnCellDblClick: open contentEditor => Ok
-- Align ContentEditor more elegantly on Open. =>...
+- Align ContentEditor more elegantly on Open. => Ok
+- Merge "ROWS" and "COLUMNS" 	from ".property-section": "TABLE" into the "GENERAL" section.
+  Place "ROWS", "COLUMNS" after the "TYPE" .property-field.

 ## Still to implement (Not in POC)